gumityolcu/scikit-learn-dual/doc/datasets.rst

 **The dataset fetchers.** They can be used to download and load larger datasets, described in the :ref:`real_world_datasets` section.

-Both loaders and fetchers functions return a :class:`~sklearn.utils.Bunch` object holding at least two items: an array of shape ``n_samples`` * ``n_features`` with key ``data`` (except for 20newsgroups) and a numpy array of length ``n_samples``, containing the target values, with key ``target``.
+Both loaders and fetchers functions return a :class:`~sklearn_dual.utils.Bunch` object holding at least two items: an array of shape ``n_samples`` * ``n_features`` with key ``data`` (except for 20newsgroups) and a numpy array of length ``n_samples``, containing the target values, with key ``target``.

 The Bunch object is a dictionary that exposes its keys as attributes.
-For more information about Bunch object, see :class:`~sklearn.utils.Bunch`.
+For more information about Bunch object, see :class:`~sklearn_dual.utils.Bunch`.

 It's also possible for almost all of these function to constrain the output to be a tuple containing only the data and the target, by setting the